-Upon detect of a loss of clock event, the MCU generates a system reset if the respective LOCRE bit is set.
+On detecting a loss-of-clock event, the MCU generates a system reset if the respective LOCRE bit is set.
 Otherwise the MCG sets the respective LOCS bit and the MCG generates a LOCS interrupt request.
 In the case where a OSC loss of clock is detected, the PLL LOCK status bit is cleared.

-24.4.5 MCG Fixed frequency clock
+24.4.5 MCG Fixed Frequency Clock